kurtpeters/calico/README.md

 ###Register Mixins

-If working in AMD or dealing with any module definition, using and reusing mixins is like butta.
+If working in AMD or dealing with any module pattern, using and reusing mixins is like butta.
 When a mixin becomes registered, any Backbone instance has reference to it’s source.
 To apply a mixin from the calico registry to a new Backbone instance, wrap it’s declaration in string literal.

 >**Note:** An object argument can be used to register multiple mixins.